codists/English-In-CS-Books/m.md

 A benchmark will produce an average/median runtime of a fixed code snippet so that you can compare multiple versions of Python runtime（《CPython Internals》第353页。）

+# monotonic

+-  monotonic: mono-("one, single, along") + tonic("relating to tone")

+adj.
+1.monotonic literally means speaking in such a way that the sounds stays on the same note without going higher or lower(单调的，这里主要指声音方面的)。2.varying in such a way that it either never decreases or never increases.

+- 示例

+The rate-monotonic scheduling algorithm schedules periodic tasks using a static priority policy with preemption(《Operating System Concepts》第 230 页)。

 # myriad

 1.myriad: myrias("ten thousand")